jmstipanowich/MovieRecommendations/README.md

 ## Project Overview

 Watching movies can be a lot of fun.
-When a person watches a movie they often judge the movie they encounter.
+When a person watches a movie, they often judge the movie they encounter.
 Often the person categorizes and scores a movie based on information from previous movies the person has watched.
-The opinions on movies a person has define what someone watches and might determine what someone chooses to watch in the future.
+The opinions about movies a person has define what someone watches and might determine what someone chooses to watch in the future.
 What if specific information is desired on great movies to watch in the future based on a current highly enjoyed movie?
-How can a computer imitate the human task of identifying highly rated movies based on opinions on movies a person has watched and uncover other similar movies for a person to watch in the future?
+How can a computer imitate the human task of identifying highly rated movies based on opinions about movies a person has watched and uncover other similar movies for a person to watch in the future?
 The answer is with recommendation systems.
 Recommendation systems input movie information from movie lovers into a computer algorithm to provide a movie lover with similar movies to watch based on the current movie opinions and information from a movie lover as well as other related sources.
 The recommendation systems can often take a person's love for a movie and through an algorithm find other popular, similar movies for that person to watch in the future.

 ## Business Problem

 In this project, I am acting as a data scientist in a research lab at the University of Minnesota to build a recommendation system that recommends highly rated movies to people in the University of Minnesota area based on some past information and opinions on great movies expressed by these people.
 The project contains both modeling and function built-out methods for getting movie recommendations.
 I want to use a collaborative filtering user-based method to define movie recommendations for the people in this area.
 That means that the opinions of the movie raters involved in the experiment may affect the resulting recommendations for the other movie raters in the experiment.
-I plan to uncover 5 new movie recommendations of movies for any person to watch involved in my experiment using my specific recommendation system algorithms for them each individually.
+I plan to uncover 5 new movie recommendations for any person to watch involved in my experiment using my specific recommendation system algorithms for them each individually.

 ## The Data